-- 1.39 Government guidance and regulations set out specific procedures for the preparation and subsequent approval of LDF documents including the Local Plan Part 1 Joint Core Strategy, which must be considered both 'legally compliant' and 'sound'. - 1.40 To achieve legal compliance the document must be prepared in accordance with the Local Development Scheme; have regard to the Community Strategy; be in compliance with the Statement of Community Involvement; be subject to sustainability appraisal, comply with the Development Plan Regulations (2004 and as amended), and be in general conformity with the Regional Strategy for the area. - 1.41 Soundness requires the Winchester District Local Plan Part 1 Joint Core Strategy to be justified (founded on robust and credible evidence and the most appropriate strategy when considered against reasonable alternatives), effective (deliverable, flexible and able to be monitored) and consistent with national policy.
+- 1.391.38 Government guidance and regulations set out specific procedures for the preparation and subsequent approval of LDF documents including the Local Plan Part 1 - Joint Core Strategy, which must be prepared in accordance with the 'duty to co-operate', accord with legal and procedural requirementsconsidered both 'legally compliant' and be 'sound'. - 1.401.39 To achieve legal compliance the document must be prepared in accordance with the Local Development Scheme; have regard to the Community Strategy; be in compliance with the Statement of Community Involvement; be subject to sustainability appraisal, comply with the Development Plan Regulations (20122004 and as amended), and be in general conformity with the Regional Strategy for the area, for so long as it remains in force. - 1.411.40 Soundness requires the Winchester District Local Plan Part 1 Joint Core Strategy to be justified (founded on robust and credible evidence and the most appropriate strategy when considered against reasonable alternatives), effective (deliverable, flexible and able to be monitored) and consistent with national policy.